PSBicep/BicepNet/CONTRIBUTING.md

 For example:
 `.\scripts\Dependencies.ps1 -bicepVersion v0.4.451`
 If no version is specified, the version specified in the file .bicepVersion will be used.
+1. Build the project

 Now you are ready to start coding!

 ### Build
 To build BicepNet, run the script scripts/build.ps1.
-This will create the folder 'out' containing a BicepNet.PS module that is ready to be loaded.
+This will create the folder 'output' containing a BicepNet.PS module that is ready to be loaded.
 To use the new version of BicepNet in PSBicep, copy the module to the PSBicep module folder.